Kinvey/kinvey-cli/README.md

 * `flex job [id]`

    _Deprecated_ Shows the job status of a deploy/recycle command.
-If you don't specify an `id`, the command returns the status of the most recent `flex deploy` or `flex recycle` command. _Deprecation note: For backward compatibility, the command always returns COMPLETE when executed without an `id`.
+If you don't specify an `id`, the command returns the status of the most recent `flex deploy` or `flex recycle` command. _Deprecation note: For backward compatibility, the server always returns COMPLETE when the command is executed for the most recent deploy/recycle.
 Use `flex status` to track the progress of deploy or recycle commands._

 * `flex status`